mardiros/wasm-snake/README.md

 This project has been inspired from [wasm-tetris](https://github.com/xuu/wasm-tetris/).

-Is is a copy the structure of the game and write another one with it.
+It is a copy of the structure of the game and write another one.

 ## Development setup